5741 Lake Oconee Parkway, Greensboro, Georgia 30642

 Located on 10,000 acres just south of Greensboro in north central Georgia, gated, amenity-rich Reynolds Plantation is a sumptuous golf community popular with families, empty nesters and retirees.
 It is about half way between Atlanta and Augusta and sits along the shores of 19,000-acre Lake Oconee.
-Condos, cottages, single family homes and home sites are for sale.
+Condos, cottages and single family homes are for sale.

 Neighborhoods are densely wooded, and many homes are along the water.
 Buyers have 25 floor plans and nine local builders from which to choose, and all homes have open layouts with cozy nooks.
 Condos and cottages have from two to four bedrooms and two to four baths.
 Single-family homes have up to five bedrooms and four to five baths.
 Custom features include vaulted ceilings, overlooks, spacious porches, walkways to docks, stainless steel appliances, and hardwood flooring.

 The cost of a condo or cottage can range from the mid-$100,000s to the low-$700,000s.
 Single family home prices begin in the $300,000s and top out in the millions.

 The community has a team of agents dedicated solely to selling houses and land within the gates.
 Please verify these prices with this team of agents or a Realtor as prices may change over time.